fanteastick/quartz-test/content/linux/Wake on Lan.md

     - “Only allow a magic packet to wake the computer.”
 - This combined setup makes your Latitude 7450 capable of waking from **sleep (S3)** using WOL, but not from full shutdown.

-> [!bug]- even more pplx info
+> [!bug]- even more pplx info, which is basically a good summary of the steps
 > If your Dell Latitude 7450 still won’t respond to Wake-on-LAN (WOL) after verifying BIOS, driver, and Windows settings, the remaining culprits are almost always related to **driver power handling**, **link state management**, or **hardware power gating**.
 >
-> Here’s a comprehensive checklist of additional steps — targeted to the Latitude 7450’s Intel/Realtek Ethernet controller setup:
 >
 > ***
 >